 Linda is a multimedia artist who moved to Barnard in 2001 from New Orleans, where she earned her MFA in Drama and Communication and studied and worked as a writer, art photographer and aerial trapeze artist.
 She joined the board of BarnArts in 2012 and led the development of the Teen Touring Company, which she directed for three season.
 She created the Masquerade Jazz and Funk Winter Music Carnival, now a cornerstone of BarnArts programming.
-Linda began leading BarnArts in fall 2014 and became Executive Director in January 2016.
-While expanding her performing arts experience (Glory in BarnArts’ Almost Maine, Cora in Death & Taxes, Gimmitch/Dimick/Ensemble in It Can’t Happen Here 2020 touring production), Linda also continues her fine art career (photography, painting) and embraces all forms of community art, which now includes theater!
-She directs regularly for BarnArts including The Addams Family (Fall 2022), A Streetcar Named Desire (April 2022), A Midsummer Night’s Dream (June 2021), Waiting for Godot (June 2019).
-She is currently directing/acting with the ensemble of performers staging The Good Doctor in March 2023.
+Linda began leading BarnArts in fall 2014 and became Executive Director in January 2015.
+While expanding her performing arts experience (Glory in BarnArts’ Almost Maine, Cora in Death & Taxes, Gimmitch/Dimick/Ensemble in It Can't Happen Here 2020 touring production), Linda also continues her fine art career (photography, painting) and embraces all forms of community art, which now includes theater!
+She directs regularly for BarnArts including The Addams Family (Fall 2022), A Streetcar Named Desire (April 2022), A Midsummer Night's Dream (June 2021), Waiting for Godot (June 2019).
+In March 2023, she directed & acted in The Good Doctor with an ensemble of actor/directors.
 Linda is inspired and nurtured by the blending of community and creative expression she finds at BarnArts and strives to support an interactive conversation sparked by both creating and viewing for citizens of all levels of experience.

 Alex joined BarnArts in 2022 as multimedia and web specialist.
 He is an Emmy award winning former television and web journalist.
 He is honored to be part of BarnArts and truly enjoys being able to share the fantastic projects with the community.